Near-Optimal Private Tests for Simple and MLR Hypotheses: Proofs and Technical Details

 which can be seen from line 8 in \texttt{GDP-Quant}.
 Since $m_{t^*-1} = r_{t^*}$ and $q -F_n(r_{t^*}) >0$ from \eqref{eq: result from contradiction}, $q -F_n(m_{t^*-1}) >0$.
 By Assumption (C), $D_t=1$ and hence $D_{t^*-1} Z_{t^*-1} = Z_{t^*-1} <\tau$ .
 Thus, \eqref{eq: result from t^*} gives

 which contradicts to \eqref{eq: result from contradiction}. \end{proof}

-Lemma~\ref{lem: determinisitc property of GDP-Quant} provides a deterministic guarantee conditional on events (B) and (C), where (B) implies that $T$ is so large that the search grid is fine enough to distinguish every data points from a continuous distribution.
+Lemma~\ref{lem: determinisitc property of GDP-Quant} establishes a deterministic rank error bound of $\tau+1$ on events (B) and (C), where (B) implies that $T$ is sufficiently large that the search grid is fine enough to distinguish every data points from a continuous distribution and (C) requires errors introduced by the Gaussian noise to remain below $\tau$.
 Although $Z_t$ represents additive noise, the lemma analyzes the algorithm on a restricted event where this noise satisfies condition (C).

-In contrast, Lemma~\ref{lem: GDP-Quant} considers the full randomness of $Z_t$, under which condition (C) holds only with high probability.
+In contrast, the following Lemma~\ref{lem: GDP-Quant} considers the full randomness of $Z_t$, under which condition (C) holds only with high probability.
+Our analysis shows in order that, at termination, our algorithm may be ``off by one bin'' from the target rank error $\tau$, which translates into a rank error of at most $\tau+1$ because each bin contains at most one data point.
+Then, we conclude that condition (C) holds with high probability.
 Consequently, Lemma~\ref{lem: GDP-Quant} yields a probabilistic guarantee.

 \dpQuantile*